ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### InfoSphere Data Replication
 {: #idr}

-You can connect IBM® InfoSphere® Data Replication <!--version 11.3.3.3-36 or later -->to a Data Virtualization database. <!-- This capability applies to both SMP and MPP environments. -->
+You can connect IBM® InfoSphere® Data Replication <!--version 11.3.3.3-36 or later -->to a Data Virtualization instance. <!-- This capability applies to both SMP and MPP environments. -->
 {: shortdesc}

 #### Overview